 In this paper, we summarise the status and propose to use the following antenna gain values for the link budget calculation to evaluate the coverage performance in the TR.

 Proposal 1.
-Baseline antenna gain including antenna cable loss of vehicle mounted UE with 2 RX antennas: - 3 dBi to – 4 dBi.
+For the purpose of coverage evaluation a baseline antenna gain including antenna cable loss of vehicle mounted UE with 2 RX antennas: - 3 dBi to – 4 dBi shall be assumed.